Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Implications for Engineering Design

 \section{Implications for Engineering Design}

 Since the introduction of deep generative models in engineering design research, the overwhelming majority of proposed models have been trained exclusively to optimize for statistical similarity~\cite{regenwetter2022deep}.
 Since most of these models were adopted from natural image synthesis problems, it's no surprise that design researchers have similarly adopted statistical similarity, the commonplace class of metrics in the image synthesis domain.
 DGMs have shown immense promise in numerous design fields, such as topology optimization, airfoil design, photonic/phononic materials, molecular design, metamaterials, and many more~\cite{regenwetter2022deep}.
 However, as design researchers continue to adapt and enhance these models for design tasks, a similar need for modifications and new additions to evaluation metrics grows more pressing by the day.
-This paper highlighted this need for other evaluation metrics and identified a few dimensions that are important for evaluating DGMs.
-We also listed metrics for each of these dimensions that are either already in use or present the potential to be used for evaluating deep generative models.